Our full terms and conditions

 7.0.1.
 We record all correspondence with clients, including telephone calls.
 Recordings of all calls are saved within our CRM system and only accessed in the unlikely event we should need to refer to them.
 You agree to us recording conversations for training and monitoring purposes.

-9.0.1.
-Introductory offers apply only if you register as an ongoing client.
+9.0.1 Introductory offers apply only if you register for an accounting package.
 If you cancel your service within 12 months following the period the offer relates to, then the offer will not apply and the full price will become payable.
 For example if you are offered free incorporation of your company and were to cancel our services within 12 months then the full price of the free incorporation will become payable.

 10.0.1.
 You have undertaken to make available to us, as and when required, all the accounting records and related financial information necessary for the compilation of your accounts.
 You agree to make full disclosure to us of all relevant information.
 The accounts will be approved by you before we submit any accounts or returns to HMRC or Companies House.